An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

 \subsubsection{Preliminaries on categories of representations}

+We begin by recalling some material from Appendix~\ref{sec: reps of p adic analytic groups}.
 We let $\smG$ denote the abelian category of smooth representations of $G$ on $\cO$-modules, where we define an $\cO$-linear $G$-representation to be smooth if any element of the representation is fixed by an open subgroup of~$G$, and annihilated by some power of~$p$.
 (See Definition~\ref{def:smooth}.)
 We let $D(\smG)$ denote the derived stable $\infty$-category of~$\smG$.

 Any smooth $G$-representation admits a canonical structure of~$\cO[[G]]$-module, where~$\cO[[G]]$ is the ring defined in Definition~\ref{defn: completed group ring of G}, and it's frequently useful to study smooth $G$-representations from the perspective of their~$\cO[[G]]$-module structures.
 To this end, Proposition~\ref{prop:smooth equivalence} yields a fully faithful $t$-exact functor \numequation D(\smG) \hookrightarrow D(\cO[[G]]) \end{equation} (the target being the stable $\infty$-category of complexes of $\cO[[G]]$-modules) with essential image equal to $D_{\sm}(\cO[[G]])$ (the full subcategory of objects with smooth cohomologies).